fourjuaneight/resume/src/entries/work/2021-big-pixel.md

 Beacon was my first project when I started at Big Pixel.
 It's a legacy React codebase that has been on a long and slow refactoring journey.
 There are two apps, desktop, and mobile.
 The former servers as a hub for all the various data points inside the company.
 Much of which is displayed in tables with vast amounts of data, while still being easily searchable.
 The mobile app is an entirely different beast.
 This serves as a tool for on-site engineers doing maintenance and installation requests on medical gas equipment.
 With the help of Redux, they can log large amounts of technical data offline.
 An outbox was designed to queue up requests to the API until a stable connection is reached.

 All text is managed through Locize for localization and translation across 7 languages.
+The app is used across 3 continents.